 Helpful related articles:

-Before you turn your attention to tuning, there are some basic fundamentals that should be followed in terms of fitting the drum head.
-Seating the drum head over the bearing edge, and "point to point' tightening of the tension bolts using your fingers first, and a drum key later is an important first step.
+Before you turn your attention to tuning, you should follow some fundamentals.
+Seating the drum head over the bearing edge and point-to-point tightening of the tension bolts using your fingers first and a drum key later is an essential first step.
 All of this is discussed in our video on drum set assembly, along with a demonstration of the desired pitch between each drum.